 - Hudson Bay Beluga Project: This joint project with federal scientists and Arviat hunters studied the world’s largest summer population of beluga whales.
 The Inuit Heritage Trust also documented an ancient Inuit hunting camp in the region.

 - Darnley Bay marine mammal research: Oceans North collaborated with Inuvialuit to document beluga use of inshore waters in the western Arctic’s Darnley Bay using both acoustic monitoring and Indigenous Knowledge.

-- Acoustic monitoring for marine mammals and ice edge analysis in Eclipse Sound: This multiyear acoustic study has worked closely with Pond Inlet hunters and trappers and relied on their knowledge.
+- Acoustic monitoring for marine mammals and ice edge analysis in Tasiujaq (formerly Eclipse Sound): This multiyear acoustic study has worked closely with Pond Inlet hunters and trappers and relied on their knowledge.
 The research is monitoring narwhals’ response to ship traffic in the sound.
 In another project, cameras were set up to take time-lapse photographs that track the floe edge from spring breakup to fall ice formation.